7 Best Vulnerability Scanning Tools & Software for 2025

 • Scans infrastructure-as-code (IaC)

-For more details about the creation of this top seven list, read about our selection process below.
+For more details about creating this top seven list, read about our selection process below.

 Tenable icon.

-Tenable builds off of the popular Nessus vulnerability scanning tool to deliver integrated enterprise scale vulnerability detection that evaluates 47,000 unique IT, IoT, OT, operating systems, and applications.
-It provides consolidated capabilities for both network as well as website and application (webapp) vulnerability scanning backed by proprietary research that discovers zero-day vulnerabilities and powers their proprietary threat intelligence feed.
+Tenable builds on the popular Nessus vulnerability scanning tool to deliver integrated enterprise-scale vulnerability detection that evaluates 47,000 unique IT, IoT, OT, operating systems, and applications.
+It provides consolidated capabilities for network security and website and application (web app) vulnerability scanning, backed by proprietary research that discovers zero-day vulnerabilities and powers its proprietary threat intelligence feed.

 Tenable provides their products based on annual subscriptions with multi-year discounts.
 They offer Nessus network vulnerability in three versions and a separate license for web application scanning.

-• Tenable Web App Scanning: Starts at $5,250 per year for 5 domains
+• Tenable Web App Scanning: Starts at $6,300 per year for five domains

 • Nessus Essential: Free, but only scans 16 IP addresses and doesn’t include compliance checks, content audits, or technical support